mattnicklaw/capstone/README.md

 ## Executive Summary
 I have moved around the U.S. my whole life.
 I have lived in 7 states and 19 counties in my 40 years.
 I’ve lived in rural areas and the biggest cities in the country.
-So, I would like to try to compare Quality of Life and Life Expectancy against Population Density.
+So, I set out to try to compare Quality of Life and Life Expectancy against Population Density.
 I was excited to break down these demographics by county, to see snapshots of where the Quality of Life in America is the best.